johnlimed/audio-host/docs/index.md

 TODO: V1 password is not hashed, plain password is sent to the server.
 We need to hash the password before sending it to the server.

+Ideally, admin and normal user sites should be made separate for the best security.
+It is a compromise that we do frontend checks between admin and normal users.

 # Backend
 Koa server
 Endpoints > Handler > Use cases